nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Utilisation of ChatGPT by the following team members:

 - Charlene : For code completion, debugging, javadocs and test cases.
+- Jia Yi: For code edits, debugging, javadocs, some test cases and DG edits.

 ---